gcameron00/tax-return-helper/docs/implementation-plan.md

 - Writes to a year with `status = 'final'` are rejected (`409`).
 - `taxYear` is unique (`409` on duplicate creation).

+**Conflict policy: silent last-write-wins.** `items.updated_at` exists so a `PATCH` can detect a conflicting edit, but for a two-person household the right response to detecting one is to take the newer write and move on — not surface "Anna changed this two minutes ago" and make someone resolve it.
+Losing a duplicate tick is a minor inconvenience here, not the kind of data loss that justifies the UI cost of a merge prompt.
+Worth revisiting only if the household grows past the size where that assumption holds.

+Enable Workers Logs on the `fetch` handler.
+There is no ops team behind this app; "why didn't Anna's tick save" needs to be answerable from a log, not a guess.

 ### 2.3 Authentication